Our Inn Is The Closest Lodging To Lawrence University

 Appleton is home to the scenic Lawrence University campus at 420 East College Avenue.
 Lawrence University, founded in 1847, is a community of approximately 1,500 intellectually curious students.

 Franklin Street Inn Bed and Breakfast, just two blocks from campus, has been offering lodging to the Lawrence community since 1994.
 We are proud to serve their lodging needs.
-The campus has many friendly and multi-talented students, we look forward each year to serving them and their families.
+The campus has many friendly and multi-talented students.
+We look forward each year to serving them and their families.
 We also enjoy serving returning alumni, as well as the family and friends of faculty and staff members.
+We offer a discount to LU family and friends who call for a reservation (920-209-9711).

 Lawrence Offers Appleton Cultural Appeal